Not sure what type of skirting board you need? We’ll help you choose the right one

 - Ovolo: The top front of the face features an elegant curved arc that tapers back towards the wall.

-What is the Best Type of Skirting Board?
+What is the best type of skirting board?

 Home journalist Rebecca Foster advises: "Your budget will determine the type of skirting you opt for, both in terms of materials and style.
 Intricate profiles cost more than basic boards."

-The main materials choices include:
+The main materials choices include the following:

 MDF skirting boards